weatherwash Frequently Asked Questions

 - Color testing

-- Make sure to order a sample and test products on YOUR wood, prior to ordering for the entire job.
+- Make sure to order a sample and test products the reactive products on your wood, prior to ordering for the entire job.
 Our stains react to the tannin in wood so color variation and working up samples should be expected as a part of the color selection process.

 - Working with reactive stains

-- Combining and/or layering aging wood stains is okay!
+- Combining and/or layering aging wood stains is okay and looks great!

-- Maintain color purity by pouring only what you need into plastic container before use.
+- Maintain color purity by pouring only the product you need into plastic container before use.

-- When buying several containers for one job, pour them into a larger plastic bucket, to avoid batch discrepancies.
+- When buying several containers for the same job, pour all the containers into a larger plastic bucket, to avoid batch discrepancies.

 - Sanding wood to 80 grit & higher

-- We want the wood sanded to 80 grit to really open up that wood grain.
+- We want the wood sanded to 80 grit to really open up the wood grain.

-- Your wood may be higher in tannin that the wood you liked in your project photo or color swatch.
+- Your wood may be higher in tannin than the wood someone used in the inspiration project photo or color swatch.

-- Other things that affect dark stain color include: wood that's been very-well sanded, textured, or water popped will stain darker, because stain can better penetrate wood.
+- Wood that's been very-well sanded may stain darker, because stain can better penetrate wood.

 - Why does my stain sample look light?